In Sierra Leone

 GIBRILLA KAMARA -Gibo (far left standing)

-Gibo joined WAYout as a member learning filmmaking after a few tough years on the street.
+Gibo is now manager of WAYout in Sierra Loene.
+He joined WAYout as a member learning filmmaking after a few tough years on the street.
 In 2012 he trained as a studio engineer with James Adams who visited WAYout funded by the Joe Strummer Foundation.
 Gibo worked initially as a volunteer and became staff in 2013.
 He has recorded, mixed and mastered over 600 tracks and sometimes makes music videos.
 He also runs the daily finances at WAYout and much more

 JOHN NASHVILLE KALOKOH (left kneeling)

 John also trained with WAYout in filmmaking before training with James as a studio engineer.
 He worked as a volunteer before becoming a member of staff.
 He too has recorded over 600 tracks, trains members in logic and studio production and makes music videos.
 He manages WAYout’s grants system which helps members off the streets into homes.

 JOSTA HOPPS (far right standing)

 Josta spent time on the streets and joined WAYout to learn filmmaking.
 He shot dramas, music videos and a feature film Way Out, the Longest Dream which was launched in Freetown in 2017.
 He started working freelance for WAYout making films for other NGOs like Street Child and Children in Crisis and award winning music videos.
 He also developed his skills as a photographer and had photos exhibited in the UK and USA plus one on the front page of the Observer during the Ebola crisis.
 He now works for WAYout training members in video making and producing drama, music videos and documentaries (8 part series The Vet for AYV, WaterAid etc)